lameck2207/CV/README.md

 ![websafe-066666](https://github.com/Anthoni-Mathias/Portifolio-number-2/blob/main/assets/readme-images/websafe-006666.png).
 ![websafe-cccccc](https://github.com/Anthoni-Mathias/Portifolio-number-2/blob/main/assets/readme-images/websafe-cccccc.png).

+## FEATURES
+The page is headed by a navigation bar which is responsive to screen size.
+My name in the top left corner acts as a Navbar Brand and returns a user to the top of the page when clicked.
+The page is footed by a footer which contains social icons to my GitHub and LinkedIn pages and a download cion to download my CV.
 #### Future Features
 - [ ] Add the jQuery that will make the contact form work
 - [ ] Include real projects and real client stories